 In an earlier post, I started a list of citizen science projects that allow students to make a contribution.
 Many commentors are graciously adding to that list and I thank you all!
 I'm glad to learn there are so many interesting projects and ways for people to get involved.
 Science is so empowering!

 My question today concerns things like outcomes and deliverables.
-We'd like to assume that good ...
+We' ...
 Read more

 Next Saturday afternoon, at ScienceOnline2010, the science goddess, the chemspider, and I will be presenting a workshop on getting students involved in citizen science.

 In preparation, I'm compiling a set of links to projects that involve students in citizen science.
 If you know of any good citizen science efforts, please share them in the comments.

 Before I start listing links, I am limiting this list to projects that ...
 Read more